tomwolfe/metamorphic-core/README.md

     *   **Data-Driven Evolution:** Base all improvements on measurable KPIs and empirical data, leveraging telemetry and user feedback.
     *   **Proactive Threat Mitigation:** Continuously monitor for emerging security threats and ethical risks, implementing proactive countermeasures.
-    *   **Community-Centric Innovation:** Foster a vibrant community of contributors to drive innovation and address evolving needs.